platformsh/platformsh-docs/docs/src/languages/php/ini.md

 Common functions to disable include:

-* `create_function` - `create_function` has no useful purpose since PHP 5.3 and should not be used, ever.
+* `create_function` - `create_function` has no useful purpose since PHP 5.3 and shouldn't be used.
   It has been effectively replaced by anonymous functions.
 * `exec,passthru,shell_exec,system,proc_open,popen` - These functions all allow a PHP script to run a bash shell command.
-That is rarely used by web applications, although build scripts may need them.
+That's rarely used by web applications, although build scripts may need them.
 * `pcntl_exec,pcntl_fork,pcntl_setpriority` - The `pcntl_*` functions (including those not listed here) are responsible for process management.
-Most of them will cause a fatal error if used within a web request.
-Cron tasks or workers may make use of them, however.
+  Most of them cause a fatal error if used within a web request.
+  Cron tasks or workers may make use of them.
   Most are safe to disable unless you know that you are using them.
 * `curl_exec,curl_multi_exec` - These functions allow a PHP script to make arbitrary HTTP requests.
-Note that they are frequently used by other HTTP libraries such as Guzzle, in which case you should *not* disable them.
+  Note that they're frequently used by other HTTP libraries such as Guzzle, in which case you should *not* disable them.
 * `show_source` - This function shows a syntax highlighted version of a named PHP source file.
-That is rarely useful outside of development.
+  That's rarely useful outside of development.

-Naturally if your application does make use of any of these functions, it will fail if you disable them.
-In that case, do not disable them.
+Naturally if your application does make use of any of these functions, it fails if you disable them.
+In that case, don't disable them.

 ## Default php.ini settings